Regional television in Australia: Broadcasting

-Three-station Markets
+Three station markets

 The majority of these licence areas are on the more densely populated east coast, in which three commercial stations are each affiliated to the Seven Network, Nine Network and Network Ten from their respective capital cities.
 In addition to these, digital television channels from ABC Television and SBS Television are also available.
-The majority of these areas were aggregated in the early 1990s.
-The following are current affiliates as of 1 July 2021.
+The majority of these areas were aggregated in the late 1980s and early 1990s.
+The following are current affiliates as of July 2025.